ByAUJay

 A threat‑model first approach

-We structure threats around three Chainlink capabilities you’re likely to use:
+We’ve organized threats based on three Chainlink capabilities that you’re probably going to use:

 1) Data Feeds: design for correctness under stress

-Data Feeds are robust, but your protocol logic determines how resilient you are during market and network stress.
-Build for “known unknowns” like stale answers, L2 sequencer downtime, feed migrations/deprecations, and chain congestion.
+Data Feeds are super reliable, but it’s really your protocol logic that decides how well you handle stress when the market or network gets shaky.
+Make sure you’re prepared for those “known unknowns” like stale responses, L2 sequencer downtime, feed migrations or deprecations, and chain congestion.

 1.1 Consume feeds safely at the contract level